phette23/Level-Counter/readme.markdown

 Basic Level Counter to keep track of your levels, bonuses, and combat strength because we need a cross-platform, web-based counter that's free.

-There's a [live, usable version](http://phette.net/level-counter/) on my website.
+There's a [live, usable version](//phette23.github.io/Level-Counter/) on GitHub Pages.

 Level Counter used to be more robust but frankly less satisfying.
 You could restore a previous level-bonus combo if you accidentally navigated away from the tab, edit a player name, and open a combat dialog where you could add helping players and wandering monsters.
 The code, however, was jQuery spaghetti and this app is a dozen lines of AngularJS.
 If there's a lot of demand for those additional features I can re-implement them, but I never found myself using them.
 I just want to keep track of my levels and bonuses, nothing more.